onekiloparsec/SwiftAA/README.md

 (purchasable from [Amazon](http://www.amazon.com/exec/obidos/tg/detail/-/0943396611/103-5742735-0567011)).
 To make the most of this code, you'd rather have a copy of the book with you.

-As the author of the app iObserve (for [Mac](http://onekilopars.ec/apps#iobserve) and [iPad](http://www.onekilopars.ec/apps/#iobserve-touch)), I have myself worked a lot on implementing some of the AA algorithms for my needs.
+As the author of the app iObserve (for [macOS](http://onekilopars.ec/apps#iobserve) and [iOS/iPad](http://www.onekilopars.ec/apps/#iobserve-touch)), I have myself worked a lot on implementing some of the AA algorithms for my needs.
 However, to push iObserve to the next level, I need to put a lot more work on these algorithms.

 P.J.
 Naughter has kindly agreed to let me create a public repo with his code.
-My intention is to write a wrapper around it, to bring the AA+ framework to Apple's Swift realm (and Objective-C along the way).
-Pull requests will be accepted only about the Objective-C and Swift code.
+My goal is to write a wrapper around it, to bring the AA+ framework to Apple's Swift realm (and Objective-C along the way).
+Pull requests are accepted only about the Objective-C and Swift code.
 The AA+ code changes must be directed (as I will personnaly do if I need to) to the original source (see the [AA+ website](http://www.naughter.com/aa.html)).